lukelovekin/T2A1_Workbook/README.md

 #### Software

-- Javascript(ES6)
+- Javascript(ES6),
 A lightweight interpreted object-orientated programming language used to implement complex features.

-- Node.js
+- Node.js,
 A server-side platform built on Chromes Javascript engine

-- Java
+- Java,
 A concurrent, class-based, object-oriented programming language used to perform complex featured

-- Apache Tomcat
+- Apache Tomcat,
 An Implementation of the Java Expression Language, JavaServer Pages, Java servlet  and Java WebSocket technologies.

-- Apache Cassandra
+- Apache Cassandra,
 A NoSQL Database Management System designed to handle large amounts of data

-- Apache Hadoop
+- Apache Hadoop,
 A framework allowing for distributed processing of large sets of data designed to scale-up servers.

-- Oracle
+- Oracle,
 A Relational Database Management System with object-orientated features.

-- Cloudinary
+- Cloudinary,
 End to end image and video management for web and mobile apps

-- Marko
+- Marko,
 An isomorphic UI framework, Html based templating engine that compiles templates to readable NodeJS compatible Javascript modules

 #### Hardware